jasvr/Project-2-bday-app/README.md

 Gold//Create login information or use Google API to login to fill out waiver(in case user comes to another event, form filled out already)

+## Models
+##Bronze
+*Guest Form
+-Customer_ID
+-FirstName
+-LastName
+-Email
+-Cell Number

+##Silver
+*List of people having bday parties (Party Hosts) -Customer_ID
+-FirstName
+-LastName
+-Email
+-Cell Number
+-Date_of_event
+-Time_of_event

+Create (add a new event - connect to name of persons bday) Read (view list)
+Update (update time and date in case of snowday) Delete (Once party is over remove from list -easier for people
+        who have upcoming parties to see list)

+Create (new person to sign waiver)
+Read (be able to read waiver)
+NO update (submit once)
+NO delete

 ### Prerequisites